 All our routes will be open on the DFE Apply for Teacher Training pages from October for the following academic year

 All applications for Teacher Training vacancies must be made through the DFE application pages.
-To view all our courses in detail please search the DFE ‘Find a Postgraduate Teacher Training‘ website where you will find further information and application links to apply.
+To view all our courses in detail please search for Primary Advantage on the DFE ‘Find a Postgraduate Teacher Training‘ website where you will find further information and application links to apply.
 If you cannot find our apprenticeship course listed there, this means we do not currently have vacancies, but it is worth checking back throughout the year in case vacancies come up.

 If you have any queries please contact us on: firstname.lastname@example.org